-As a reminder, Molina's Payer ID is 20554.
+As a reminder, Molina's Payer ID is SX109 for CMS CMS-1500 and 12X09 for UB CMS-1450 (UB04).

-Once your account is activated, you will begin receiving all payments through EFT, and you will no longer receive a paper EOP (i.e., remittance) through the mail.
+Once your account is activated, you will begin receiving all payments through EFT, and you will no longer receive a paper EOP (i.e., Remittance) through the mail.
 You will receive 835s (by your selection of routing or via manual download) and can view, print, download, and save historical and new ERAs with a two-(2) year lookback.

-Additional instructions on how to register are available under the EDI/ERA/EFT tab on Molina's website: MolinaMarketplace.com.
+Additional instructions on how to register are available under the EDI/ERA/EFT tab on Molina's website at MolinaMarketplace.com.